A CPA called me today and left a message with a question. My first thought was to call him. I knew if I phoned, one of the following would happen:

 We lose something in electronic communications.
 Our tone of voice and inflections say a great deal.
-Phone calls usually take longer than a text or an email but may be warranted if the issue is important.
+Phone calls usually take longer than a text or an email, but could be warranted if the issue is important.

 If my communication is lengthy (say more than three points), I usually opt for a phone call.
 If you are providing accounting, tax, or auditing advice, consider whether you need to document the phone conversation in a memo.
 I sometimes use a form (that I keep in Evernote) for this purpose.
 What does it address?
-The discussion, professional standards referenced, the advice given, who I talked with, and the date.
+The discussion, the referenced professional standards, the advice given, who I talked with, and the date.

 Sprint, run or walk.
 Each has advantages and disadvantages.
 Regardless of your choice, it’s all about communicating clearly and timely.